-To explore a diversity of solutions in quantum algorithms, we consider here a class of solvers employing quantum fluctuations induced by the transverse fields within standard adiabatic quantum annealing and quasi-adiabatic inhomogeneous quantum annealing paradigms.
 Inhomogeneous driving protocols as shortcuts to adiabaticity~\cite{guery-odelin_shortcuts_2019,del_campo_focus_2019} have been motivated by studies of the Kibble-Zurek mechanism~\cite{kibble_implications_1980, zurek_cosmological_1985}.
-The critical front is taking the system across a critical point one part after another, see Fig.~\ref{fig:2}.
+The critical front is taking the system across a critical point one part after another; see Fig.~\ref{fig:2}.
 Light cones or causal zones that are forming can best explain the reduction of defects during a quantum quench as a part of the system that had crossed the critical point earlier can bias the part of the system crossing it later.
 That can happen if the spatial velocity of the inhomogeneous front is smaller than the velocity with which the information propagates in the system.
 This intuition applies both to classical~\cite{kibble_phase_1997,dziarmaga_symmetry_1999,zurek_causality_2009,del_campo_structural_2010,del_campo_inhomogeneous_2011} and quantum system~\cite{dziarmaga_dynamics_2010,*dziarmaga_adiabatic_2010,collura_critical_2010,*collura_nonlinear_2011,rams_inhomogeneous_2016,mohseni_engineering_2018,agarwal_fast_2018,susa_exponential_2018,susa_quantum_2018,gomez-ruiz_universal_2019,hartmann_quantum_2019,adame_inhomogeneous_2020,sinha_inhomogeneity_2020}.
 For quantum phase transitions, the examples include crossing the continuous critical points~\cite{dziarmaga_dynamics_2010,*dziarmaga_adiabatic_2010,collura_critical_2010,*collura_nonlinear_2011,gomez-ruiz_universal_2019}---including the case with long-range interactions~\cite{sinha_inhomogeneity_2020} or preparing the critical state itself~\cite{agarwal_fast_2018}, first-order transitions within mean-field treatment~\cite{susa_exponential_2018,susa_quantum_2018}, and unfreezing the Griffiths singularities for disordered systems~\cite{rams_inhomogeneous_2016,mohseni_engineering_2018}.
-The quantum case can be understood via opening the energy gap---or engineering low-energy spectrum's structure~\cite{mohseni_engineering_2018}.
+The quantum case can be understood via opening the energy gap---or engineering the structure of the low-energy spectrum~\cite{mohseni_engineering_2018}.
 This casually induced quantum gap is dictated by the shape of the front and universal many-body properties of the critical point.
 In Fig.~\ref{fig:3}(a), we illustrate that such a mechanism can also be applied in frustrated systems, where we show that inhomogeneous driving can, in some cases, substantially decrease the residual energy in the quasi-1D setup with random interactions.